 It’s a big call, I know.
 But with it’s beautiful beaches, accomodation to suit everyone’s budget (just quietly I’ve got my eye on a villa for next time!), markets – loads of markets in fact (with things you actually want to buy ladies, and won’t regret when you get back to normality), lots of culture and a gazillion restaurants and bars with great food — Bali is pumping with possibilities!
 Oh and let’s not forget the friendly locals.

 I was well and truly into the swing of things, I even got my hair braided. *Face palm*

 And do you want to know the best bit?
 Unlike a lot of island holiday spots, it’s cheap as chips!

-From Nusa Dusa in the South, where five star resorts reign supreme in a picturesque setting, to Kuta and Legian — Seminyak in the north, filled with upmarket boutiques and delicious day spas — inland to Ubud with its quaint villages and inspiring galleries to Jimbaran Bay, the place they call the Beverley Hills of Bali and idyllic Lombok in the East — you can’t go wrong.
+From Nusa Dusa in the South, where five star resorts reign supreme in a picturesque setting, to Kuta and Legian — Seminyak in the north with it’s villas for the whole family – a place filled with upmarket boutiques and delicious day spas — inland to Ubud with its quaint villages and inspiring galleries to Jimbaran Bay, the place they call the Beverley Hills of Bali and idyllic Lombok in the East — you can’t go wrong.

 While I just had a snapshot of what Bali had to offer, would I go back again?

 You betcha!
-(Just quietly, I was hoping the island’s active volcano might erupt!)
+(Just between you and me, I was hoping the island’s active volcano might erupt!)

-And I didn’t even get a hint Bali Belly!
+And I didn’t even get a hint of Bali Belly!
 (Word of advice, choose wisely.)

 There’s a reason Bali was voted as the world’s favourite destination for the first time ever in the TripAdvisor’s Traveler’s Choice Awards 2017.